learn-co-curriculum/dsc-anova/README.md

 ## Introduction

-ANOVA (Analysis of Variance) is a method for generalizing of previous discussion regarding statistical tests to multiple groups.
-As we will see, ANOVA then partitions our total sum of square of deviations (from the mean) into sum of squares for each of these groups and sum of squares for error.
+ANOVA (Analysis of Variance) is a method for generalizing statistical tests to multiple groups.
+As you'll see, ANOVA  analyses the overall variance of a dataset by partitioning the total sum of square of deviations (from the mean) into sum of squares for each of these groups and sum of squares for error.
+By comparing statistical test for multiple groups, it can serve as a useful alternative to the $t$-tests you've encountered thus far, when you wish to test multiple factors simultaneously.

 ## Objectives